top of page

 Screen Shot 2020-05-05 at 19.15.37.png

 Ieman Mona El-Mowafi was a 2016-2020 CRHC Research Fellow based in Amman, Jordan.
-She completed her Honour’s Bachelor’s in Health Sciences degree at the University of Ottawa, Canada in 2016.
-She has worked on multiple projects focused on women’s reproductive health, including a study documenting women’s experiences obtaining abortion care in Prince Edward Island.
-Her passion for reproductive health has led her to pursue a project in working to improve Syrian women’s access to emergency contraception in both the Za’atari refugee camp and urban communities in Jordan.
 She completed her MSc in Interdisciplinary Health Sciences at the University of Ottawa.
+She worked on multiple projects focused on women’s reproductive health, including a project to improve Syrian women’s access to emergency contraception in both the Za’atari refugee camp and urban communities in Jordan.

 Screen Shot 2020-05-05 at 19.20.24.png